X

 Dan's top hitter streamers and starts as fantasy baseball waiver wire adds for the remainder of Week 20 of 2025 (August 11 - August 17).
 He analyzes streamers with favorable matchups, schedules.

 These are officially the "dog days" of Summer.
-Kids are enjoying their final week or two before heading back to school, while the sports world also starts to shift its attention to the shiny new thing - NFL football.
+Kids are enjoying their final week or two before heading back to school, while the sports world also starts to shift its attention to the shiny new thing - the NFL.
 But don't worry, we will continue to have the fantasy baseball content that you're looking for in the final month of the season!
 We've got your back with all the waiver adds you should consider this week and beyond.

 Our hitter streamers fantasy baseball waiver wire pickups column will identify hitters with favorable matchups who can be considered waiver wire streamers ahead of the Sunday night waiver wire runs for leagues with weekly transactions.
 Players who appear in this article will always be rostered in 40 percent or fewer leagues on Yahoo!